 The electrical installations in a rented property are safe.
 You must ensure any appliance provide in the property meets CE marking standards and is safe to use.

-Electrical Safety First (ESF) recommends that you carry out visual inspections of your property between tenancy agreements.
-All electrical work done inside your properties is carried out by a registered electrician.
+Electrical Safety First (ESF) recommends that you conduct visual inspections of your property between tenancy agreements.
+All electrical work done inside your properties is performed by a registered electrician.

-If your property is a standard type of property or a Home in Multiple Occupation (HMO), all checks must be carried out by a competent, qualified person.
+If your property is a standard type of property or a Home in Multiple Occupation (HMO).
+In that case, all checks must be conducted by a competent, qualified person.

 What is the extent of the inspection and testing?

-Regulation 3(1)(b) of the Electrical Safety Regulations 2020 stipulates that every electrical installation in the residential premises is to be inspected and tested at regular intervals.
+Regulation 3(1)(b) of the Electrical Safety Regulations 2020 stipulates that every electrical installation in the residential premises must be inspected and tested at regular intervals.

 What is covered by the term electrical installation?